 7. The Ministry of Business, Innovation and Employment (MBIE) is leading the development of the Strategy.
-Already, MBIE has met with a wide range of stakeholders and has established a cross for close to a decade (see for example2), and we are very disappointed that we have not been included in this group.
+Already, MBIE has met with a wide range of stakeholders and has established a cross agency steering group to guide the development of the Strategy.
+Feedback from stakeholders and the steering group has informed these terms of reference.

+The Wise Response Society has been submitting on the issues we outline above for close to a decade (see for example), and we are very disappointed that we have not been included in this group.
 We request that the Society be included in future stakeholder discussions.